EU AI Act: A Practical Guide for Practitioners

 Implementing the EU AI Act’s requirements demands a thoughtful, systematic approach that varies based on the risk category of your AI system.
 And up front you may consult these regulations to determine what kinds of system you are in fact willing to build.

 For high-risk systems, organizations must establish comprehensive processes that begin well before deployment and continue throughout the system’s lifecycle.
 This starts with thorough risk assessments that evaluate potential impacts on safety, rights, and well-being.
-These assessments should consider not just immediate technical risks, but also broader societal implications and potential unintended consequences.
+These assessments should consider broader societal implications and potential unintended consequences.

 Documentation plays a crucial role in compliance, serving both as evidence of due diligence and as a practical tool for system management.
-Organizations need to maintain detailed records of their system’s architecture, decision-making processes, and the measures taken to ensure compliance.
+Companies must maintain detailed records of their system’s architecture, decision-making processes, and the measures taken to ensure compliance.
 This documentation should be living and evolving, updated regularly to reflect system changes and lessons learned from operational experience.

 Quality management becomes particularly important for high-risk systems.
 Organizations must implement robust processes for testing, validation, and monitoring.
 This includes establishing clear metrics for system performance, regular auditing procedures, and mechanisms for detecting and addressing potential biases or issues.
 Human oversight must be meaningfully integrated into these processes, with clear procedures for when and how human intervention should occur.